 - Brown University’s Teaching Portfolio by Hannelore B. Rodriguez-Farrar

-- University Center for the Advancement of Teaching at Ohio State University’s Teaching Portfolio Resources: http://ucat.osu.edu/read/teaching-portfolio
+- Michael V. Drake Institute for Teaching and Learning at The Ohio State University’s Teaching Portfolio Development

 - How to Write a Statement of Teaching Philosophy by The Chronicle of Higher Education

-- Rubric for Evaluating Teaching Portfolios from the University of Indiana: http://medsci.indiana.edu/m620/sotl_08/teaching_portfolio_rubric.pdf
+- Rubric for Evaluating Teaching Portfolios from the University of Indiana

 In addition to discussion of their teaching outcomes and description of evidence in the Candidate Statement, candidates should include a teaching philosophy statement in the Teaching Portfolio.
 The teaching philosophy is distinct because it is less focused on demonstrating evidence of excellence and rather allows the candidate to focus more on their philosophical approach to pedagogy and how that informs the development of their classes.
-In this section faculty may choose to clarify how they use evidence-based approaches to developing syllabi, classroom activities, or evaluation of students.
-In this section faculty may describe how their classes link to the broader curriculum and education of student within a discipline or for specific future jobs or advanced study.
-In particular, this section may include additional information about strategies to implement collaborative learning space activities, technological advances, experiential learning, community-engaged activities, service-learning activities, on-line activities or other pedagogical innovations.
-To find more information on how a teaching philosophy is unique from the Candidate Statement, see this link from the Chronicle of Higher Education that describes the intent of the teaching philosophy statement: https://www.chronicle.com/article/How-to-Write-a-Statement-of/45133.
+In this section, faculty may choose to clarify how they use evidence-based approaches to developing syllabi, classroom activities, or evaluation of students.
+Faculty may describe how their classes link to the broader curriculum and education of students within a discipline or for specific future jobs or advanced study.
+In particular, this section may include additional information about strategies to implement collaborative learning space activities, technological advances, experiential learning, community-engaged activities, service-learning activities, online activities, or other pedagogical innovations.
+To find more information on how a teaching philosophy is unique from the Candidate Statement, see article from the Chronicle of Higher Education that describes the intent of the teaching philosophy statement: .
 Candidates may choose to include peer observations completed prior to the promotion review.